cyanel-it/linux_script_2024/README.md

 ## Tips

-printf or echo has many ways to format string
+printf or echo has many ways to format string.
+You can create tabulation spaces to align number like in a bill, also add decimal

+Useful cmd:

+- printf
+- upper

 # Practice 3